 PY154 – benzimidazolone yellow H3G.
 Winsor Yellow (Winsor&Newton); Pure Yellow (Schmincke Horadam).
 Neutral yellow.
 Neutral, so its shade is neither clearly warm (approaching red) nor cool (approaching blue through green).
 This means that it creates pure oranges and greens.
 Excellent lightfasness.

 PY65 – arylide yellow 3RN.
 Winsor Yellow Deep (Winsor&Newton); Hansa Yellow Deep (Daniel Smith); Chrome Yellow Deep (Schmincke Horadam).
-Warm yellow, though not perfect.
-The former New Gamboge with PY153 pigment was perfect, unfortunately it is discontinued.
+Warm yellow.
+The former New Gamboge with PY153 pigment was my favorite warm yellow, but unfortunately it was discontinued.
 New New Gamboge consists oftwo pigments.
-All the time I am looking for a good single pigment equivalent, with decent properties, but it is not easy.
-As for now, I am using PY65.
+It’s still beautiful, but if I can use a single-pigment color I go for it, so my warm yellow is now PY65.

 PO49 – quinacridone gold.
 Quinacridone Gold (Daniel Smith).
 I included it to the list of yellow pigments, because it is very versatile and useful.
 I use Daniel Smith’s Quinacridone Gold because this manufacturer offers pure PO49 pigment (update: PO49 is no longer available).
 Winsor&Newton has 3 pigments PR206 + PV19 + PY150.
 Quinacridone Gold creates amazing greens.
 Mixed with Winsor Blue Green Shade PB15 creates beautiful Sap Green.
 Added to blues creates a wide range of greens.
 With pinks creates beautiful peachy color.
 It is also suitable for creating skin color.